Expo 2025 Osaka: A Wanderer’s Guide to Asia, Oceania & Central Asia

 🇦🇺 Australia Pavilion

 If you’re looking for a pavilion that awakens every sense, the Australia Pavilion is a journey in itself.
-At night, it glows hot pink — and stepping inside, I found myself walking into a world inspired by the eucalyptus blossom, a sacred tree for Indigenous Australian people.
+At night, it glows hot pink — and stepping inside, you enter a world inspired by the eucalyptus blossom, a sacred tree for Indigenous Australian people.

 Then, you’re invited to look up — into the night sky.
 The stars shift, and gradually you see it: the faint outline of an emu and her three chicks.
-Wait a little longer, and it would unfold into another celestial scene: an emu drinking water, a sign that the rainy season is coming.
-It’s one of many sky-bound stories passed down across over 200 Indigenous cultures, each carrying an unspoken connection to the cosmos.
+Wait a little longer, and it unfolds into another celestial scene: an emu drinking water, a sign that the rainy season is coming.
+It’s one of many sky-bound stories passed down across more than 200 Indigenous cultures, each carrying an unspoken connection to the cosmos.

-But it was the Sea that held me most.
-Surrounded by digital screens, I found myself immersed in a dreamlike marine world, glowing with spirit animals — jellyfish, sea turtles, stingrays.
-Then came the whale: vast, majestic, and gliding overhead with an almost sacred grace.
-I was so enchanted that, despite the staff’s gentle urging, I stayed and watched it three times.
+But it’s the Sea that holds me most.
+Surrounded by digital screens, I find myself immersed in a dreamlike marine world, glowing with spirit animals — jellyfish, sea turtles, stingrays.
+Then comes the whale: vast, majestic, and gliding overhead with an almost sacred grace.
+I’m so enchanted that, despite the staff’s gentle urging, I stay to watch it three times.

 Sense of Wander: ★★★★★